-In furtherance of his goal to provide injured workers with top notch personalized legal services, Bob has written three books to date.
-His first book was dedicated to personal injury in general and focused the abuses by insurance companies in handling personal injury claims.
+In furtherance of his goal to provide injured workers with top-notch personalized legal services, Bob has written three books to date.
+His first book was dedicated to personal injury in general and focused on the abuses by insurance companies in handling personal injury claims.
 Because of his vast experience with dog bite claims, Bob’s second book focused on dog bite injuries.
-Bob’s most recentbook focuses on the the unique practice and field of Workers’ Compensation.
-All of Bob’s books are written in plane English and are designed to give the layman an insight into the various types of claims, how they are handled, and the issues that inevitably arise in each and every case
+Bob’s most recent book focuses on the the unique practice and field of Workers’ Compensation.
+All of Bob’s books are written in plain English and are designed to give the layman an insight into the various types of claims, how they are handled, and the issues that inevitably arise in each and every case

 If you or someone you love has been injured, order Bob’s book, “12 Things You MUST Know About Your Workers’ Compensation Claim.”

 We can not emphasize enough the importance of getting legal advice in all but the most minor of cases.
 Remember, THE CALL IS FREE – THE ADVICE CAN BE PRICELESS!

 The most common injuries differ from one industry to the next.
 Obviously, the top 10 injuries in a machine shop will differ from those of an office environment.
 Usually, the injuries fall into one of these categories.